accessibilitywars/zaw2/content/builds/heal-alac-paragon.md

 [extra]
 series = "warrior"
-tagline = "And baby it goes on, and on, and on and on, when me and you party together..." keywords = "Guild Wars 2, GW2, LI, Warrior, Paragon" toc = true balance = "2025-06"
+tagline = "It goes on, and on, and on and on, when me and you party together..." keywords = "Guild Wars 2, GW2, LI, Warrior, Paragon" toc = true balance = "2025-06"